dotnet-social/community/README.md

 # The dotnet.social community

-This repository contains everything technical and organizational about the dotnet.social community.
+This repository contains everything technical and organizational about the **dotnet.social community**.

-The goal is to share as most details as possible in public with other people to gather ideas, help and suggestions about the management of this mastodon instance.
+The goal is to share as most details as possible **in public** with other people to gather ideas, help and suggestions about the management of this mastodon instance.

-This community is small, only maintained for now by one person (@tbolon), but I found the idea of having a community on a @dotnet.social domain interesting.
+This community is small, only maintained for now by one person (@tbolon), but I found the idea of having a community on a @dotnet.social domain interesting, so I decided to take the bait.
-Not because people should only speak about dotnet here, but as a statement that dotnet is part of our work-life and that we are proud of that.
+Not because people should only speak about .NET here, but as a statement that .NET is part of our work-life and that we are proud of that.
-It does not suggest that we are narrow-minded or not interested in other technologies, in fact it's the complete opposite: we are curious, open-minded, and interested in our day-to-day domain: coding and technologies.
+It does not suggest that we should be narrow-minded or not interested in other technologies.
+In fact, I expect the complete opposite: to be curious, open-minded, and interested in all talks about our day-to-day domain: coding and technologies.

 ## Ask for help

-We are (I am) looking for volunteers to help writing rules, discuss content, proof-reading, manage rules and bring more content.
-Even (and firstly) rewrite this readme to correct grammar mistakes!

-We encourage you to participate in this repository if you have any resources, knowledge, energy or just time and motivation to help this community.
+I encourage you to participate in this repository if you have any resources, knowledge, energy or just time and motivation to help me and this community.

-* Create issues if you have detected problems or want to suggest something
+* Create issues if you have detected problems
 * Use discussions to ask questions, suggest ideas
 * Use mastodon, mention me at styx31@dotnet.social
+* Use discord to discuss in a less and more realtime way

+Yes, I have also created a discord server, to discuss in a less formal and more realtime way: https://discord.gg/Cn3HHqMyWK

+## Content

+We are (I am) looking for volunteers to help writing rules, discuss content, proof-reading, manage rules and bring more content to this repository and this organization.

+Even (and firstly) rewrite this readme to correct all grammar mistakes!

 ## Technical details